 The set of scripting functions described in the last sections — effect icons that insert at the selected positions, menu items that operate on the selected items, the undo/redo hot keys, and the copy/paste hot keys are the foundation of scripting in Finale 3D.
 These user interface paradigms work together to create a visual scripting environment in which you design a show interactively until every detail looks exactly the way you want.

 The exercises in the previous sections leave you with a little show, of some sort.
-To create a video of the show, just go to “File > Create image or video > Create video…” and modify the start/end times in the dialog to cover the time range you’d like to see, as shown in Figure 7.
-If you are using the Hobbyist version of Finale 3D, please choose the 720p resolution.
-If you are using the Pro version, maybe start with 1080p, though later you could experiment with 4k resolution or ultra-high frame rate for ultra-high quality.
+To create a video of the show, just go to “File > Create photo or video > Create video…” and modify the start/end times in the dialog to cover the time range you’d like to see, as shown in Figure 7.
+If you are using the Hobbyist version of Finale 3D, the resolution limit is 720p.
+If you are using the Pro version, maybe start with 1080p, though later you could experiment with 4K resolution or ultra-high frame rate for ultra-high quality.
 The video will just take a few minutes to render per minute of show time.
 It renders locally on your computer, using your GPU.
 It is saved as an MP4.
 When the video is done rendering, it will appear in your computer’s video player.